OctaveLarose/octavelarose.github.io/drafts/mmtk.md

   - `stop_all_mutators`: stop all mutator threads.
 We've only got one and `block_for_gc` has already stopped it, so we just tell MMTk to go ahead.
   - `spawn_gc_thread`: spawn a thread that MMTk will used for GC.
 In our case, just a glorified `std::thread::spawn` call.
   - `resume_mutators`: notify that same `CondVar` that GC has occurred, and that we can go back to executing our code.
-- `VMActivePlan`: methods for the current plan [Question for MMTK authors: I find that a bit unclear - I think the name confuses me.
-How are mutators related to the plan in specific ways?].
-  - just has methods to tell MMTk how to access mutators, so we happily provide it our stored `Mutator<SOMVM>` reference.
+- `VMActivePlan`: methods to tell MMTk how to access mutators, to which we happily provide it our stored `Mutator<SOMVM>` reference.
 - `VMReferenceGlue`: for reference processing (like weak references) and finalizers.
 - `VMSlot`: a `Slot` is roughly just a reference to an object.
 MMTk provides `SimpleSlot` which works for most cases, but we did need to make our own `SOMSlot` here (explained [in a later bit](#slots-first-mention))
 - `VMMemorySlice`: to represent abstract memory slices.
 As the "unimplemented" indicates, I never implemented that either, though.